 The four of us got back to Mukamba on the 8th of July 2008.
 Whitney and Kalen hit the ground running with a lot of work where they started out by loading bricks in the mornings for the orphanage house that we are building.
 They painted our toilet and bathroom and the floors.
 They also helped Amber clear fields to plant fruit trees that we bought and helped with preparing everything for the team from Virginia.
 They were a big blessing and proved to be extremely hard workers while the team was here.
 They left Zambia on the 4th of August 2008 to go back home we were sad to see them leave and pray that God bless them in everything that they do.
 Thank you Whitney and Kalen!!!!!!!!!!!!

-After all the preperation we eagerly picked up the American team from First Baptist Woodbrige in Virginia on the 17th of July2008 and drove to Mukamba.
+After all the preperation we eagerly picked up the American team from Virginia on the 17th of July2008 and drove to Mukamba.
 We arived at 22:oo and they were happy to see that we had there tents already up for them.
 They had a good night rest (except for getting used to our rooseters all night crow fest) and the next morning we had them do hard physical work by digging "barach" which is like breaking up very hard concrete (but not by hammer but by pick axs).
 It took 8 hard working days for them to finish digging barach enough to fill the floor of the orphanage and by that time we noticed that the pick axes were all much shorter than when they started.
 I don't know what was more tough - the barach itself or the team that dug it.
 Boy did this team work!!!
 Do not think for one second that it is easy and if you do please come and visit.
 They defininitely gave it 110% each day which we are so thankful for - who knows how long it would have taken me and Amber alone.
 For food we were able to kill a goat for the team for meat and Ryan, Richard and Ed did the deed and prepared it nicely for us.

 The second day(Saturday) we got up early to work with different teams and then the hardware shop phoned and told us that they couldn't deliver the timber for the roof of the orphanage because the truck had broken down.
 They thought that maybe it would be ready some time the next week.
 Praise God that it came on Monday.
 Although the goal for the team was to start off on the orphanage roof apart from the delivery schedule difficulty we ran into some other difficulties as well like the orphanage house not being finished to roof height.
 Despite all best efforts the timber that was to be delivered was needed to build the boxes over the windows and door frames to pour concrete for strenth and now that the timber was comming later it was holding us back.
 Also on Saturday the Land Rovers gearbox broke again (after only running a week) and that had my spirit in a hole and I was down as a man can be.
 To top it all off as we were driving behind the trailer we saw that the wheels were not running like they were supposed to.
 After a thorough inspection we found that the bearings were loose so one more thing broken.
 It took Ryan, Ed, Steve, Bill and Tim a very long and hard time to fix so I was and still am thankfull for them fixing it, thanks.
 And then the hot water donkey broke as well!
 Praise God for the reinforcement he sent me with the men on the team and they were a big help and encouragement to me during this very trying time.